Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Regen/Regen RFP.md

 - Perceiving qualities
 - Mental repatterining

-This particular methodology is currently being demonstrated as both the H3uni course with video documentary evidence AND is being discussed amongst our teams on WeCo.io as a weave (chains of 1min audio recordings / 140 character cards in a sequence as a conversation graph).
-This can all be anchored on a storage medium of choice using the Regen Data Module.
-You can keep up with the teams testing [here](https://weco.io/p/3528).
+This particular methodology is currently being demonstrated as both the H3uni course with video documentary evidence AND is being discussed amongst our teams on WeCo.io as a 'weave' (chains of 1min audio recordings / 140 character cards in a sequence as a conversation graph).
+The data from this form of 'prosocial-computation' can all be anchored on a storage medium of choice using the Regen Data Module.
+You can keep up with the teams pretotype testing [here](https://weco.io/p/3528).

 ---
 # Teams as Viable Systems DAO